New Left Youth in the South Caucasus: Political Ideologies, Conceptualisations of Justice and Intergenerationality

 Methodology

-- Designing and conducting (semi-)structured interviews with left-wing youths and adults in Georgia, Armenia and Azerbaijan; a smaller number of interviews with experts from academia, politics and culture/the arts
+• Designing and conducting (semi-)structured and biographical interviews with left-wing youths and (young) adults in Georgia, Armenia and Azerbaijan

-- Sociological case studies and observations in the field; informal discussions with activists and visitors at left-wing locales
+• Sociological case studies and observations in the field; informal discussions with activists and visitors in left-wing locales and other public spaces.

 Key questions

-- Which political ideologies characterise the new left youth in Georgia, Armenia and Azerbaijan?
+• Which socio-political discourses are characteristic of the new left youth in Georgia, Armenia and Azerbaijan?